 A Whole New Way To Abuse Children

-This was written a couple years ago, and so some details might have changed since.
+(Please note, this was written a couple years ago, and so some details might have changed since.
 At the time I wrote it I checked my facts, but I did not recheck them before posting.
-I'm trying to just get all the stuff I've written over the years out so they don't just fade away on my hard drive, so this is presented as is.
+I'm trying to just get all the stuff I've written over the years out so they don't just fade away on my hard drive, so this is presented as is.)

 But what if I told you that person does not and can not speak Japanese?
 It's not a trick question, it has nothing to do with the person being mute or any exception that, once revealed, would land the person squarely back into the realm of unusual but expectable.
 The person I'm speaking about was simply never taught Japanese.